 However, there is a countervailing requirement – if our work is to have any substantial impact beyond a few isolated corners, then what we design must be applicable elsewhere, ideally without prior investment in deep design capacity by those who wish to use it.
 Each of our models and projects is an attempt to develop a pattern, embodied as a piece of collaborative finance infrastructure, that resolves the tension between customisation and replicability; specific enough to be effective in, and recognisably ‘of’ the originating context, yet general and flexible enough to be adapted for a broad range of circumstances.
-After describing co-design as a somewhat generic procedure, some simple examples from MCS’ work are provided as illustrations.

 The purpose of co-design is to produce practical, successful, and appropriate outcomes – implementations of proposals which will be viable.
 Such outcomes must connect with the reality of the place – and thus become part of the life of the place, supported by the daily actions of the people there (including those not formally involved in the co-design process).
 Note that ‘place’ can be any sort of context: a neighbourhood, an organisation, a community of interest – even something like a supply chain.
 To achieve this, designs should be developed:

 Through excellent understanding and analysis of the whole context;

 On the basis of good theory and sound technique;

 Through processes which allow reaction to changing conditions – including the changes which the design itself will bring about.

 Co-design is a collaboration between people/groups with different expertise.
 Many kinds of expertise are possible, but the two basic types are: